vehicle power of attorney vehicle power of attorney

 • Effective Dates: Clearly state the duration of the POA’s validity, indicating when it starts and ends, to ensure that the agent acts within an authorized timeframe.

-• Signatures and Notarization: Ensure the principal’s signature is affixed in presence of a notary, as many jurisdictions require notarization for validity.
+• Signatures and Notarization: Ensure the principal’s signature is affixed in the presence of an online notary, as many jurisdictions require notarization for validity.

 State-Specific Requirements